Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 - POST: For POST requests, check this box (defaults to GET otherwise).
 Add in any data payloads expected by the endpoint below.

-- Headers: Enter any HTTP headers, if applicable.
+Headers: Enter any optional HTTP headers, if applicable.
 Multiple headers must be separated one per line.
 Enter any Optional Headers.
 One Header per line.
 Example:

 X-Parse-Application-Id: zjfXOr8WHrJI3GW49koxAPzT48eeWvFetM9Jkw2L